Rajdeep7/unistuff/TUM/IN2346 - Introduction to Deep Learning/Lecture Questions.md

 So true.

 ### Explain Newton's method
+- Approximates the function by a second-order Taylor series expansion
+- Closed form solution for minimum of expansion
+- No learning rate required
+- Requires computing the Inverse of the Hessian matrix

 ### Can you apply Newton's method for linear regression?
 What do you get as a result?
+Optimal solution after first iteration

 ### Why can't you simply use Newton's method for Deep Learning?
+- Requires computing the inverse of the Hessian matrix
+- Hessian matrix has length(theta)^2 elements
+- Computational complexity is O(length(theta)^3) per iteration
+- Also, Newton, L-BFGS etc. don't work well for minibatches

 # 6 Optimization 2